-European Car Rental Dropoff Fees Are Here to Stay
+Drop-Off Fees Are Here to Stay

-European Car Rental Tips:
+European Car Rental Tips

 - Diesel fuel tends to cost less per liter in Europe than gasoline, and diesel-powered cars get good mileage, so it's worth your time to research diesel-powered rental car options.

 - Car rental websites tend to quote and default to prepaid rental prices.
 You will need to check a box that says something like, "I want to pay at the counter" to get counter payment rates.
 Paying at the counter costs more, but you aren't locked into that rental until you actually pick up your car, and your credit card won't be charged until you have the car keys in your hand.